google/WebFundamentals/src/content/en/updates/2016/12/performant-parallaxing.md

   `perspective` has been applied.
-It is possible to work around this issue by scaling elements from the bottom right corner (with `transform-origin: bottom right`), which works because it will cause oversized elements to grow into the “negative region” (typically the top left) of the scrollable area; scrollable regions never let you see or scroll to content in the negative region.
+It is possible to work around this issue by scaling elements from the bottom right corner (with `transform-origin: bottom right`), which works because it will cause oversized elements to grow into the "negative region" (typically the top left) of the scrollable area; scrollable regions never let you see or scroll to content in the negative region.

 ## Conclusion